ideas-lab-nus/vizpro/docs/docs/README.md

 ```
  - In case you run into issues at this stage, you can read more about Create React App and React in depth [here](https://reactjs.org/docs/create-a-new-react-app.html).

- - Use `npm` to install the package to the project
+ - Use `npm` to install the package to the project.
+Run the following command within the `my-app` folder :

 ```
 npm install --save data-viz